 The two give chase down the hills, Jopling on skis, and Gustave and Zero on a sled.
 The wild ride through the snow ends with Jopling pulling off to the side, while the sled plows into a hill, sending Zero into the snow, and Gustave hanging precariously over the edge.

 Jopling attempts to loosen the icy ledge that the concierge hangs from, when Zero pushes the deranged murderer over the edge, to his death.
 However, their victory is short-lived, as Henckel is seen across the way, demanding the two not move.
 Gustave and Zero then take Jopling's motorcycle, amid gunfire from Henckel's troops.

 Part 5 - The Second Copy of the Second Will

-With his story finished, the Author asks Zero if he chose not to sell the hotel to maintain a part of Gustave's world.
-Zero replies he kept the hotel as a tribute to Agatha and the best years of his life.
+As they wait for the elevator to their rooms, The Author asks Zero if he chose not to sell the hotel to maintain a part of Gustave's world.
+Zero replies he kept the hotel as a tribute to Agatha, and the best years of his life.
 He believes the world Gustave had was gone before he worked at the hotel.
 He departs from the Author.
 The Author states that he would later travel to South America after visiting the hotel, which he describes as "marvelous ruins that he never returned to."